aladine/godevgo/readme.md

 ##GoDevGo

-This is hackathon project in Hackathon Vietnam 1-2 August 2014 *Developed by Team EUS*
+This is hackathon project in [Hackathon Vietnam](http://www.hackathonvietnam.com/)

+*Developed by Team EUS*

 ##Contents